Do You Need Help?

 It is the wish of the University to provide an education and services of high quality to its students and to provide equity and harmony in the application of policies and procedures.
 When a student has a complaint, the University would encourage resolution be sought through informal communication with the appropriate instructor, academic program director/dean, staff member, or administrative officer who may be able to help rectify or clarify the situation before a written complaint is initiated.

-Formal Complain Procedures
+Formal Complaint Procedures

 This Complaint Policy does not supersede specific policies involving special cases such as grade appeals, sexual harassment, appeal and due process, etc. that are further defined in the Student Handbook, Catalog, or elsewhere.